 Table 4.1: Levels of Consultations

 The main objectives of undertaking these consultations were:

-- To make affected persons aware of the project impacts and broad provisions of the R&R policy - Dissemination of information to build awareness among APs and inform them about the objective of the project. - Discuss about the training requirements to enhance their skills & restore the livelihood.
+- Dissemination of information to build awareness among APs and inform them about the objective of the project. - Discuss about the training requirements to enhance their skills & restore the livelihood.